 Grab and GO: How to prepare for an emergency.

-Even if you are not in the path of a wildfire or hurricane, flood or tornado, it’s important to be ready for an emergency.
+Even if you are not in the path of a hurricane, flood, tornado or wildfire, it’s important to be ready for an emergency.

-Pack an emergency Grab and Go bag and be ready to evacuate quickly, even for a personal family emergency that requires immediate travel.
+Pack an emergency Grab and Go bag and be ready to evacuate quickly, including for a personal family emergency that requires immediate travel.

-Here’s the list of must haves from the NYC Dept. of Emergency Management, to Grab and GO:
+These are the must haves from the NYC Dept. of Emergency Management, to Grab and GO:

 Copies of your important documents